voxpupuli/puppet-puppetboard/README.md

 }
 ```

-This will install the latest stable version of the app from a `pip` package in a virtualenv created using the requested Python version and keep it up to date.
+This will install the latest stable version of the app from a [PyPI package](https://pypi.org/project/puppetboard/) in a virtualenv created using the requested Python version and keep it up to date.

 ## Number of Reports